JiriHoffmann/cis357-FinalProject/README.md

 ## ![GP_icon](https://github.com/JiriHoffmann/cis357-FinalProject/blob/main/images/google_play_icon.png?raw=true) Google Play

-### Creating developer account
+### Creating a developer account

 Creating a new developer account is the first and required step to publishing your app on Google Play store.
-This used to be free, but now Google charges a 25$ registration fee.
+This used to be free, but now Google charges a $25 registration fee.
 Start your registration <strong>[here][register-play-console]</strong>.

 [register-play-console]: https://play.google.com/console/signup